SERG-Delft/dslinter/STEPS_TO_FOLLOW.md

 ### Here are the steps to follow for the evaluation :)

+We recommend you wrap your project in a new folder and run the following command on that folder.
+The output json and txt, by default, will be generated at the folder where you run your command on.

 ## For Python Project:

 ### STEP 1
 Install `dslinter` from the Python Package Index:
 ```